Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 * **Ethereal:** Combat damage dealt to this unit during standard attacks is reduced by 1.
 * **Flying:** This unit completely ignores physical Line of Sight obstructions (quadrants currently at maximum capacity) when determining valid targets for attacks within its numeric Range.
 * **Horde:** When taking an Attack action, your units with the Horde keyword in that quadrant can attack and exhaust as a single action.
 * **Illusion:** If a unit with this keyword becomes the explicit target of any enemy attack, activated ability, or Event, the unit is immediately destroyed prior to the resolution of that effect.
+If destroyed by an attack declaration, the attacker's action is fully consumed and the attacking unit exhausts.
 * **Immobile:** This unit cannot be chosen as the valid target of a standard Move action and is immune to being relocated by any card effects.
 * **Impact:** A persistent, accumulating value tracked by specific units and assets.
 When an effect inflicts Impact on a target, that value is permanently added to the target's accumulated Impact total.
 This total does not reset at the end of a round.
 Each accumulated Impact counter acts as a continuous -1 modifier when calculating that unit's Effective Defense.
 When resolving standard attacks, the attacker's Attack value is compared directly against the defender's newly reduced Effective Defense.
 If a unit's Effective Defense is reduced to 0 or below at any time due to accumulated Impact counters, the unit is immediately destroyed.
 * **Infiltrator:** You may deploy this unit directly into your Vanguard (Row 2).
 This overrides the general baseline rule that units must be strictly deployed to the Deployment Zone (Row 1).